 Epoxy on skin

 After some product exposure on the job, your skin itches--now what?
 Prolonged exposure to most construction chemicals (including epoxies) can result in dermatitis symptoms.
 The part b (hardener) can be very alkaline and cause burns.
 The best advice is to protect your skin by wearing long sleeves, long pants, and disposable gloves.
-Of course, you should double check the product SDS for any added PPE (don't forget eye protection--safety glasses, goggles or facemask) that will help safeguard you in the product application.
+Of course, you should double check the product SDS for any additional recommended PPE (don't forget eye protection--safety glasses, goggles or face-mask) that will help safeguard you in the product application.
+If the project work involves likely repeat exposure, the use of disposal coveralls is a great practice.
 Avoid breathing the vapors of the part b epoxy hardener components as these can be irritating to your lungs and may exacerbate your exposure.
-Learn to remove your gloves like a surgeon; grab the outside of one glove at the wrist and pull it inside out, then use that glove to pull off the other inside out so the chemicals remain on the inside surface.
+Learn to remove your latex gloves like a surgeon; grab the outside of one glove at the wrist with a couple of fingers and pull it inside out, then use that glove's interior side to pull off the other glove inside out so the chemicals remain on the inside surfaces.

 Exposed skin can be protected by a barrier cream such as Gloves in a Bottle (800) 600-1881.
 Clothing should be cleaned regularly--don't wear the same shirt or pants 3 days in a row.
-Practice thorough hand scrubbing with a good (but mild) surfactant dishwashing soap at every break; avoid cleaning your hands with solvent.
+Practice thorough hand scrubbing with a good (but mild) dish-washing soap at every break; avoid cleaning your hands with solvent.
 Maintain the cleanliness of everything you touch including: door handles, tools, product containers, benches and seats, steering wheel, ladders, and commonly used equipment.
 Keep a supply of paper towels and/or clean rags so you're not spreading a thin film of chemicals with every swipe.
 Don't eat or drink in the area where the products are being used.
 Minor irritations can be treated with cortisone cream.
 In the event your pants or shirt become contaminated (but you didn't notice until several hours later), the best practice is to remove the article of clothing and flush the area of skin for 10-15 minutes in cold water following by a soapy water rinse.
 Do not use solvents on your skin.
-For severe exposure cases, see an MD immediately.
+For severe exposure cases, visit the nearest urgent care or ER immediately.

 Epoxy in the air

-After repeated exposure to epoxies (and other polymeric adhesives), some people can become sensitized.
+After repeated exposure to epoxies (and other construction chemicals), some people can become sensitized.
 This sensitization can occur through contact between epoxy and the skin but also through the lungs.
 An severe allergic reaction including hives and potentially difficult breathing is possible in very sensitized individuals.
-To prevent sensitization, insist on good ventilation when mixing, applying and sanding or grinding epoxies.
-If necessary, wear a mask or chemical filter during mixing or sanding activities especially in closed environments.
+To prevent sensitization, insist on good ventilation and air exchange in closed environments when mixing, applying and sanding or grinding epoxies.
+If necessary, wear a mask with organic chemical filters during mixing or sanding activities especially in closed environments.
 A critical step is to always practice careful personal hygiene during work exposure periods.